-David Porter, former Member of Parliament, English and drama teacher and head of Performing Arts in secondary education, political organiser, experience in public speaking/performing, writing on line and off, editing, trouble shooting and examining/assessing.
+David Porter – former Member of Parliament, English and drama teacher and head of performing arts in secondary education, political organiser, public speaker, performer, writier online and off, editor, trouble shooter and examiner/assessor.

 “I started at Lowestoft Grammar School from Roman Hill Juniors in September 1959, three weeks later than my peers, because we had the first family holiday ever my father had been able to afford in France and Italy.
 It set me back months in terms of the school work.
 It was frowned on then; today it would be very unsatisfactory.
 I was put in class 1D and we had our tutor room/main teaching area in the Isolation Block, where the drama areas are now.
 Then, the Lowestoft-Yarmouth train line ran just outside the window, providing light relief every so often.

 “My first shock was to find that boys were called by their surnames, girls by their first names.
 My second was being thrown over a hedge between Isolation and the main school.
 My third was that you could be put in Detention on a Saturday morning (I never was!).

 “Only classes A-C were allowed to learn Latin, which only bothered me when it came to applying for university to read English.
 You had to have Latin in English Universities.
 I applied to Welsh ones but I got into the performing arts rather than pure English.
 Pretty average I was in most things, with the extremes of good at English, poor at Maths.
 I quite liked new subjects to me like French, woodwork (girls did home economics), history and art.
 Sport, I loathed and dreaded.
 Being made to run round the field twice because I was always last was cruel and unnecessary.
 There was no curriculum drama but I was involved in the drama society and in my final year took lead in Ibsen’s Pillars of the Community.
 Debating political and current issues was up my street and I was a regular at the school debating society.